Piyankara Jayaratne: Political career

-Controversy
+Controversies

 Jayaratne has been the subject of several investigations for corruption.
 In October 2015, he was summoned to appear before the Presidential Commission of Inquiry into serious acts of Fraud, Corruption and Abuse of Power in an investigation into alleged financial fraud at SriLankan Catering, the catering arm of the national carrier, SriLankan Airlines.
 In 2017, the commission to Investigate Allegations of Bribery or Corruption filed charges with the Colombo Chief Magistrate Court against Jayaratne, citing abuse of power and -state funds through the unlawful appointment of his private secretary, B. Dayawansha, as an officer at the Civil Aviation Authority of Sri Lanka and providing him with a salary and benefits using state funds.
 He and Dayawansha were later arrested, then released on bail on 21 August 2017.

+Conviction and imprisonment

+On 1 September 2026, the Colombo High Court convicted Jayaratne on two indictments filed by the Commission to Investigate Allegations of Bribery or Corruption (CIABOC), alleging corruption and causing losses to the state while serving as Minister of Civil Aviation.
+He received a sentence of seven years' imprisonment for each indictment, to run concurrently, and a fine of Rs.
+200,000 (approximately US$611).